StephenKing638/BoneDaddys-Billboard/README.md

     - Ensure that Java is installed on your system
     - This app is built on **JDK v17** so any older version of the Java Development Kit will not work.
 2. Check the `%JAVA_HOME%` Environment Variable (Windows only):
-    - If the application isn't working afer step 1, the java home variable probably is not set, so you will need to fix [using this guide](https://confluence.atlassian.com/doc/setting-the-java_home-variable-in-windows-8895.html)
+    - If the application isn't working after step 1, the java home variable probably is not set, so you will need to fix [using this guide](https://confluence.atlassian.com/doc/setting-the-java_home-variable-in-windows-8895.html)
 3. If opening the app produces a `CRASH-date.log` file, check if it has to do with the image being read, if so, make sure the `image.png` exists in the same directory as the executable and that it can actually be read.

 ## Keybinds